Products of displaced Laguerre-Gaussian beams: Introduction

-We adopt a heuristic approach to gain intuition into the propagation of scalar beam products.
-We begin by isolating one factor and treating the remaining ones as an effective phase.
-For short propagation distances, the gradient of this effective phase determines the local transverse shift of the isolated factor.
-For example, when a propagation-invariant beam multiplies a plane wave, the resulting field shifts in the direction of the wave vector set by the phase gradient of the plane wave.
-Repeating this procedure for each factor reveals how the full field propagates through the interplay between components.
-While this construction offers geometric intuition, a complete analytical formulation remains necessary to describe propagation over arbitrary distances.
+This raises a natural question: what additional structure appears when the factors are displaced before forming the product.
+Displacements introduce relative phases and intensity gradients, suggesting new transverse dynamics.
+To build intuition, we outline a heuristic picture of how these products evolve in free space.
+We begin by isolating one factor and treating the remaining ones as an effective phase landscape.
+For short propagation distances, the gradient of this landscape determines the local transverse shift of the isolated factor.
+For example, when a propagation-invariant beam multiplies a plane wave, the isolated field shifts in the direction set by the wave vector encoded in the plane-wave phase.
+If the effective phase carries a non-zero winding, the resulting transverse shift acquires an angular component that induces rotation of the isolated field.
+Applying this picture to each factor suggests their correlated rotation during propagation.

+Fields that rotate in a controlled manner during propagation provide an axial reference for three-dimensional imaging, where the rotation angle encodes depth with high sensitivity \cite{Greengard2006,Pavani2008,Wang2017}.
+Rotating point-spread functions implement this idea experimentally and enable precise axial tracking in biological \cite{Bonin2022,Zhang2025} and even space \cite{Wang2019} settings.
+These results illustrate that controlled rotation is an operational degree of freedom in free-space propagation and motivate us to examine how these beams encode rotation through their modal content and displacement.
+Related dynamics of phase singularities in three-dimensional structured fields has also been explored in the context of optical knots and their robustness under perturbations \cite{Larocque2020p,Pires2025p}.